Fermat-ORG/fermat-framework/README.md

 * To allow even non-developers to build their own desktop and mobile trust-less financial applications in a similar way a non-developer builds a **Worldpress** site: re-using Plug-ins and themes.

 * To act as a local back-end for native-Fermat-APPs and wallets, but also to any other mobile APP running on the same device.

+* To be the a full-stack Framework to develop financial applications that cannot be banned or easily attacked as it is fully decentralized.

 #### Open Source